MichelleOha/terminal_app/README.md

 ![Welcome Menu](./docs/welcome_menu.jpg)

--This features allows the user to make a selection from the options displayed in the welcome menu to navigate what function they would like to perform.
+- This features allows the user to make a selection from the options displayed in the welcome menu to navigate what function they would like to perform.
 Strings are colored for visual appeal.

 **Storing of Data**

 ![Json file](./docs/json.jpg)

--The ReadWrite class has the responsibility of the persistance of data.
+- The ReadWrite class has the responsibility of the persistance of data.
 In other words, the user reads and writes their items in the "wardrobe" which is the json file.
 As soon as the application runs, it reads the list.json file and checks for any data stored in there as a list.
 The json file allows us to store our wardrobe items, quit the application and reopen it and the data will still exist.

 **Adding items**

 ![Input](./docs/adding_items.jpg)

 - Option "1" in the welcome menu allows the user to add items to their wardrobe in this application.
 The user is asked six questions, one at a time so they can enter their input.
+This is then saved to their wardrobe (list.json).

 **Removing items**

 ![Remove items](./docs/remove.jpg)

-- Option "2" in the welcome menu allow the user to remove items from their wardrobe in this application.
+- Option "2" in the welcome menu allows the user to remove items from their wardrobe in this application.
 The user is asked which item they would like to remove by title and the application then deletes it from the wardrobe (json file).

 **View Wardrobe**

 ![View items](./docs/display.jpg)

--Option "3" allows the user to view there wardrobe.
-If there is any items in there they will be displayed.
-If not the welcome menu will be displayed.
+- Option "3" allows the user to view there wardrobe.
+If there is any items in the wardrobe, the items will be displayed.
+If not, the welcome menu will be displayed.

 **Reset Wardrobe**